 Local Marine Advisory Committees

-The Great Barrier Reef Marine Park Authority is advised on management issues about the Marine Park at a local level by voluntary community-based committees called Local Marine Advisory Committees.
+The Great Barrier Reef Marine Park Authority (GBRMPA) is advised on Marine Park management issues at a local level by voluntary community-based committees called Local Marine Advisory Committees.

 - improve the involvement and support of local communities in the managing the ecologically, socially and economically sustainable use, and the conservation of the Great Barrier Reef World Heritage Area

 - advise GBRMPA and other World Heritage Area agencies on issues and policies relating to specific activities, conservation, environment, public information and education concerning their local catchment, marine and coastal region

 - facilitate communication between user groups in the local community

 - promote the exchange of information and raise awareness of issues impacting on the Great Barrier Reef ecosystem.

-During the LMAC term, GBRMPA will facilitate and sponsor an LMAC Chairs Meeting to bring together representatives from each of the 12 LMACs.
-This meeting provides an opportunity to review the progress of LMAC work programs and to discuss issues of concern as well as the current priorities for the community and the GBRMPA.
-Latest LMAC Chair’s Meeting Communique.
+During the LMAC term, we will facilitate and sponsor a meeting to bring together chairs from each of the 12 LMACs.
+This meeting provides an opportunity to review the progress of LMAC work programs and to discuss issues of concern as well as the current priorities for the community and the agency.

 The 12 Local Marine Advisory Committees are: